-For a further 7 km the path follows the left bank of the river up to the small village of Wayllabamba (3,000m).
+For a further 7 km the Inca Trail to Machu Picchu follows the left bank of the river up to the small village of Wayllabamba (3,000m).
 The name in Quechua means ‘grassy plain’.
 We will probably spend the night here depending on the speed of the group.
 This is the last place along the trek that you can buy snacks and drinks.

-Climbing up from Wayllabamba following the left bank of the Llulluchayoc river for about 1 hour brings you to ‘Tres Piedres’ (three stones) and a small bridge over the Huayruro river.
+We continue the Inca Trail climbing up from Wayllabamba following the left bank of the Llulluchayoc river for about 1 hour brings you to ‘Tres Piedras’ (three stones) and a small bridge over the Huayruro river.
 There is a small campsite here toilet facilities.

 The stream is named after the Huayruro which is an ornamental tree.
 It’s seeds are red and black.
 Many of the porters from the Ollantaytambo district are also known as Huayruros because of their traditional red and black ponchos!
 A little further on you’ll enter a beautiful cloud forest passing a waterfall.

 A further three hours trek through steepening woods and increasingly spectacular terrain brings you to the tree line and a meadow known as Llulluchapampa (3,680m).
 It is another 1½ hours climb to the first and highest pass of the trail (Abra de Huarmihuañusca or ‘Dead Woman’s Pass) at 4,200m.